James L. Swauger

 During the 1950s, Swauger began to be professionally interested in the study of Native American rock art; he concentrated on the upper Ohio River valley region, although his studies also encompassed some of the petroglyphs of the northeastern United States.
 As a part of this specialty, he aided in founding multiple academic conferences on the subject of rock art, including a 1970 conference in Virginia that was the first of its kind anywhere in the eastern part of the United States.
 Among his writings was a book known as Rock Art of the Upper Ohio Valley, which has been regarded as a leading work in the archaeology of the region.
-This book was one of nearly three hundred works on anthropology and museology that Swauger published; additionally, he produced extensive notes, amounting to at least nineteen volumes by 1979.
+This book was one of nearly 300 works on anthropology and museology that Swauger published; additionally, he produced extensive notes, amounting to at least nineteen volumes by 1979.
 Although he retired in 1981, he continued to work actively as late as 1996, both visiting petroglyph sites and publishing new writings.
 Besides his work in archaeology, he was known as a master organizer; soon after taking the assistant director position at the Carnegie Museum, he personally reorganized a massive collection of entomological information that had previously been in disarray, and this pattern he continued throughout the rest of his life.

-In late 2005, Swauger died of pneumonia at a nursing home in Johnston, Rhode Island, aged ninety-two.
+In 2005, Swauger died of pneumonia at a nursing home in Johnston, Rhode Island, aged 92.
 He was survived by his son and two daughters, along with multiple grandchildren and great-grandchildren.
 In the aftermath of his death, he was recalled as an "ageless" figure who had created a benchmark for every other archaeologist working in western Pennsylvania.